maquanyi/oci2docker/Godeps/_workspace/src/github.com/opencontainers/specs/ROADMAP.md

 *Owner:* mrunalp

-### Define Standard Container Actions (Target release: v0.3.0)
+### Define Standard Container Actions

 Define what type of actions a runtime can perform on a container without imposing hardships on authors of platforms that do not support advanced options.

+*Owner:*

+### Clarify rootfs requirement in base spec

+Is the rootfs needed or should it just be expected in the bundle without having a field in the spec?

-*Owner:* duglin
+*Owner:*

 ### Container Definition

 Define what a software container is and its attributes in a cross platform way.

-Could be solved by lifecycle/ops and create/start split discussions

-*Owner:* vishh & duglin
+*Owner:*

 ### Live Container Updates

 Should we allow dynamic container updates to runtime options?

-Proposal: make it an optional feature

-*Owner:* hqhq (was vishh) robdolinms, bcorrie
+*Owner:* vishh

+### Protobuf Config

+We currently have only one language binding for the spec and that is Go.
+If we change the specs format in the respository to be something like protobuf then the generation for multiple language bindings become effortless.

+*Owner:* vbatts

-### Validation Tooling (Target release: v0.3.0)
+### Validation Tooling

 Provide validation tooling for compliance with OCI spec and runtime environment.